At Your Service

 - Visit schedulicity.com/scheduling/ECCGGE

-- Select ‘pick for me’ link in the therapist section; to view choices
+- Select ‘no preference' link in the therapist section; to view choices.

 You may schedule one appointment per month in order to allow our students to experience a variety of clients.
 Attempts to schedule more than one appointment per month will result in all appointments canceled and the inability to schedule in the future.